kaisenlinux/manpages-dev/packages/rdesktop.md

        rdesktop [options] server[:port]

 DESCRIPTION
        rdesktop  is a client for Remote Desktop Protocol (RDP), used in a number of Microsoft products.
-It is known to work with Microsoft Windows server versions ranging from NT 4 terminal server to Windows Server 2012 R2.
+It is known to work with Microsoft Windows server versions ranging from NT 4 ter‐ minal server to Windows Server 2012 R2.

 OPTIONS
        -u <username>